starjumper30/ui-library/README.md

 The source of your demo app is just as important as the running app.
 The developers that are going to use your library should be able to use the source code of your demo as an example of how best to configure an Angular app to use your library.

 Each library module should be tested in a separate lazy-loaded route.
 This not only demonstrates best-practices to your users but also ensures that you catch any loading/injection issues with your library.

+Dog-food your own components and style guide!
+Every part of your demo app should be a demonstration of what an app in your organization should look like, including the navigation between demo views.

 ### Importing library code
 Because of the symbolic links in our root public-api.ts file, it's ok to import from the library like this:
 ```